-1. Phenomena can refer to events, occurrences or happenings in the world around us.
+1. Phenomena is defined as events, occurrences or happenings in the world around us.
 These events can be either spiritual and natural, or can refer to physical sensations felt by a person.

 2. Another definition relates to exceptional occurrences or people.
 An example of this would be to state “Babe Ruth was a baseball phenomenon.”

-3. The words are also related to a few different types of illnesses.
-The primary instance of this is Reynaud’s Disease, which is also known as Reynaud’s Phenomenon.
+3. A third definition is related to several types of illnesses.
+The primary instance is Reynaud’s Disease, which is also known as Reynaud’s Phenomenon.

 This website focuses on the first definition listed above; specifically those types of events that are found in the natural world.